jsmithabq/appserver/README.md

     }

-AppServer includes two 'sub-colors.*' scripts in 'binsh' that search for and replace each occurrence of the "color variable in comments" with e RGB value specified in the pseudo variable headers.
+AppServer includes two 'sub-colors.*' scripts in 'binsh' that search for and replace each occurrence of the "pseudo color variable following comment" with the RGB value specified in the pseudo variable definitions.

+This scheme will be replaced by CSS variables once they are widely supported.